Sustainability at Zound

 For us transparency about our sustainability performance is critical.
 So is reducing our climate impact across the entire value chain.
 To achieve the best possible results, we need to focus our efforts where we have the biggest footprint, but first we need to know what that impact is.

-• Achieved a better understanding of the carbon impact of our value chain to prioritise focus areas and take business decisions to lower our footprint. • Prioritised sea and ground freight for distributing our products with just three percent of products shipped by air.
+We work to prioritise focus areas and make business decisions to lower our footprint.
+As a result, we've prioritised sea and ground freight for distributing our products with just three percent of products shipped by air.

 The consumer electronics supply chain presents challenges in terms of human rights, health and safety, as well as environmental impacts from production and sourcing materials.
 We are committed to improving, but we can’t do it alone.
 We need to work with our suppliers to keep raising standards and improve social, environmental and ethical performance together.

-We want to collaborate with a select number of long-term suppliers who share our values and sustainability vision.
-By working closely with these suppliers and maintaining a high presence at our factories we can raise standards.
+By working closely with a select number of long-term suppliers who share our values and sustainability vision, and maintaining a high presence at our factories we can raise standards.
 On top of this, we work with our partners to share knowledge and experience of sustainability.

-• Revised the Zound Industries Supplier Code of Conduct, which sets out the sustainability requirements we expect our suppliers to meet and covers management, health and safety, human rights, environment, anti-corruption and ethics.
-See link at top of page. • Initiated annual Zound Industries sustainability audits of active direct suppliers based on our requirements.
-Audits and monitoring of material suppliers are initiated on a risk-based approach.
+We've revised the Zound Industries Supplier Code of Conduct, which sets out the sustainability requirements we expect our suppliers to meet and covers management, health and safety, human rights, environment, anti-corruption and ethics.
+See link at top of page.

 A zound workplace